TianMing2018/paketo-demo/README.md

 ##### sprig-boot-maven mode

-we can see that only the first time will write thc client successfully. releated log files prefix with **sb-health**
+we can see that only the first time will write thc client successfully. releated log files prefix with **sb-health** under **./log/archive/** directory

 https://github.com/dmikusa/tiny-health-checker/releases/download/v0.8.0/thc-x86_64-unknown-linux-musl
 echo 'file:///platform/bindings/dependency-mapping/thc-x86_64-unknown-linux-musl' > sha256:d3940b0f347744f9c0ebdc827f46014964a9de45b0d60b20116f6a60bb849a8a